tanapop/OxyPHP/README.md

 ### Notes ###

+- It is very important that you create your database in the appropriated manner, because the OxyPHP CRUD generator, will create your MVC files based on your database structure.

 - Sorry for poor documentation.
 After releasing version 1.0, i will create a web site with full documentation in a similar layout to manual.php.net.

-- It is very important that you create your database in the appropriated manner, for the OxyPHP CRUD generator, will create your MVC files based on your database structure.